dlonzell/cs348k_dlonzell/README.md

 LLMR (De La Torre et al., 2023) demonstrated that LLMs can generate arbitrary interactive 3D worlds in real time by writing C# code that compiles and executes inside Unity.
 Their Planner-Builder-Inspector architecture is the conceptual ancestor of this project.
 We have three main differences:

 - **Structured plan output instead of code.** Most platforms restrict runtime code execution.
-The LLM produces JSON conforming to a typed plan schema; the runtime parses, validates, and renders.
+Instead, we'll produce JSON conforming to a typed plan schema; the runtime generates objects, parses, validates, and renders.
-- **Typed interaction vocabulary instead of open Unity APIs.** Interactions are drawn from a closed set aligned with native visionOS input, trading expressiveness for reliability and detectability.
+- **Typed interaction instead of open Unity APIs.** Interactions are drawn from a closed set aligned with native visionOS input.
-- **Domain-specific application.** Language-learning practice rather than arbitrary scene synthesis.
+- **Domain-specific application.** Language-learning practice rather than the general scene and intearction scope of LLMR.

 ### Pipeline